rajatvd/WordGenerator/README.md

 `python preprocess.py`

-This will download the glove word vectors and pickle them to be used for training and inference.
+This will download the GloVe word vectors and pickle them to be used for training and inference.

 # Sampling
 If you want to directly sample words from a pretrained network, just go ahead and run